sn8ke01/Cybernomicon/Walkthroughs/AD-hijackingkerberostickets.md

 # Hijacking Kerberose Tickets
 > Jacking kerberos tickets to remotely access the intranet.
-> The noted describe a process that is run from Kali
+> The note describes a process that is run from Kali

 1. Attacker creates a web page seving a malicous HTA file
 2. Target browses the attacker-sent web page & executes the served HTA file